Yuri Korolyov: 1981–1984

-The next year, he continued to be the first, or among the first, male gymnasts to successfully compete certain yet more difficult moves, such as doing a handstand in the middle of a Pommel Horse routine as well as doing consecutive repetitions of the Tkatchev release move on High Bar, at the 1982 World Gymnastics Cup in Zagreb, Yugoslavia where yet more strong performances helped him to 3rd place in the All-Around competition behind PRC gymnasts Li Ning (1st) and Tong Fei (2nd).
+The next year, he continued to be the first, or of among the first, male gymnasts to successfully compete more difficult moves, such as doing a handstand in the middle of a Pommel Horse routine as well as doing consecutive repetitions of the Tkatchev release move on High Bar at the 1982 World Cup in Zagreb, Yugoslavia (today’s Croatia), where yet more strong performances helped him to 3rd place in the All-Around competition behind PRC gymnasts Li Ning (1st) and Tong Fei (2nd).
 He would also take 5 out of a possible 6 medals in the event finals (Parallel Bars title, plus 3 silvers and a bronze).

-1983 was not as good a year for Korolyov as the previous 2 had been.
-He did manage to place 2nd to Bilozerchev in the All-Around at that year's European Championships in Varna, as well as winning 2 event titles (Floor, shared with Plamen Petkov of Bulgaria, and Parallel Bars).
+In 1983, he managed to place 2nd to Bilozerchev in the All-Around at that year's European Championships in Varna, as well as winning 2 event titles (floor, shared with Plamen Petkov of Bulgaria, and parallel bars).
 But a disastrous performance on high bar (score of 8.85) in the team compulsories segment of competition at that year's World Championships in Budapest dropped him to 5th on the Soviet team, although his 6-event team composite score in team optionals was second, among his teammates, to Bilozerchev's.
-Not being among the top 3 men on his team, he did not qualify to the Individual All-Around Final, nor did he win a medal on any of the 3 individual event finals to which he qualified.
-Interesting to note is that although the Soviet team was able to throw out Korolyov's 8.85 High Bar score (their other 5 scores were all 9.7 or above), they still lost the World Team Title to China by only .100 (a very small margin in a team competition), and this was the only World or Olympic Team title the Soviet men would lose at a non-boycotted World Championships or Olympics from 1979 to 1992.
+Not being among the top 3 men on his team, he did not qualify to the individual all-around final, nor did he win a medal on any of the 3 individual event finals to which he qualified.
+Interesting to note is that although the Soviet team was able to throw out Korolyov's 8.85 high bar score (their other 5 scores were all 9.7 or above), they still lost the world team title to China by only .100 (a very small margin in a team competition), and this was the only World or Olympic team title the Soviet men would lose at a non-boycotted world championships or Olympics from 1979 to 1992.

-In 1984, any hopes Korolyov would have realistically entertained about any Olympic successes were dashed by the Soviet-led boycott, and then his father's death prevented him from participating in the Alternate Olympics that year.
+In 1984, any hopes Korolyov would have realistically entertained about any Olympic successes were dashed by the Soviet-led boycott.
+Subsequently, his father's death prevented him from participating in the Alternate Olympics later that year.